turbot/pipes-docs/docs/using/powerpipe/activity.md

 # Activity

 The Powerpipe **Activity** tab provides visibility into the Powerpipe scheduled snapshot processes.
-You can view the status of running and completed processes and view the logs.
+You can view the status of running and completed processes and view their logs.

 To view your activity, navigate to your workspace.
 From the **Pipes** tab, select **Powerpipe**, then go to the **Activity** tab.